No. 07–Applications for Certification

 (5) Does the trade union have the support of the majority of the employees in the bargaining unit deemed appropriate by the Board?

-The Board will have to satisfy itself that the employees for whom certification is sought are employed on or in connection with a federal work, undertaking or business, and therefore come under its jurisdiction.
-Federal enterprises are defined in section 2 of the Code.
+The Board must be satisfied that the employees for whom certification is sought are employed on or in connection with a federal work, undertaking or business, and therefore fall under the Board’s jurisdiction.
+The definition of federal work, undertaking or business is set out in section 2 of the Code.

-An application for certification can be filed with the Board at any time, where a trade union has not already been certified to represent the employees.
+- at any time, where a trade union has not already been certified to represent the employees concerned by the application.

 A trade union is defined in the Code as “any organization of employees, or any branch or local thereof, the purposes of which include the regulation of relations between employers and employees.”